DRIVER-EU/test-bed-design/doc/trial-owners.md

 Monica has heard about an interesting COP solution, *csCOP*, perhaps via the DRIVER+ Portfolio of Solutions, or otherwise.
 She considers using it to address her problems

-1. Monica visit's the test-bed's [composer website](https://driver-eu.github.io/docker-composer).
+1. Monica visit's the Test-bed's [composer website](https://driver-eu.github.io/docker-composer).
 2. She briefly reads its homepage, which explains her what to do next.

 ![Test-bed composer's home page](img/test-bed-composer-home.png)